pragmagrid/tstat/src/process/UPDATES.md

 >Simple Handler has been added to let user know which error has been Occurred.

+- Export Dashboard

+>Dashboard will be exported through export.sh (shell script).
+But it only exports the dashboard frame not the datas.
+Also it will create a JSON file of dashboard on export directory in case of backup.

 #### Will be Updated

-- Export Dashboard

->Exporting Dashboard is necessary when case of using chronograph in different server, and for backup

-- Track of log files
+- Track of log files (working on currently)

->Need to know how far log files have been process, so that I do not have lost log files and also faster process
+>Need to know how far log files have been process, so that I do not have lost log files and also faster process.

+- Exporting Shell Script's External Configuration File

+>To be adopted in different environments, it needs an file to configure settings.

+- Chronograph Default Style Dashboard

+>Needs to find out how to set a default dashboard so that anytime other user install this, certain format of dashboard is installed as well

+- User Setting

+>Adds some kind of security on accessing and editing DB.